 Foster carers should notify the service in writing of their wish to be considered as adopters for a child or children in their care.
 If the child / children's plan is for adoption, this will be acknowledged, and a meeting held between workers from the adoption and fostering teams and the child's social worker to consider how this should be progressed.
 The possibilities will be discussed with the foster carers, who will also be informed of their legal rights.
-Where a decision is made to proceed with a full adoption assessment of foster carers, a fast track process may be possible.
-Stage 1 and 2 of the adoption processes will take place concurrently in order to avoid delay, and they will also be offered training.
+Where a decision is made to proceed with a full adoption assessment of foster carers, a fast-track process may be possible depending on how long ago the fostering approval took place and the quality of assessment.
+If a fast-track process is used, stage 1 and 2 of the adoption processes will take place concurrently in order to avoid delay, and they will also be offered training alongside.